 Nearly all newer stations are automated.
 Automated stations provide better time resolution, increased (though imperfect) reliability, greater capacity for data storage, and improved accessibility to large amounts of data.
 The purchase cost for automated stations is higher than for manual stations.
 A common expectation and serious misconception is that an automated station can be deployed and left to operate on its own.
 In reality, automation does not eliminate the need for people but rather changes the type of person that is needed.
 Skilled technical personnel are needed and must be readily available, especially if live communications exist and data gaps are not wanted.
 Site visits are needed at least annually and spare parts must be maintained.
-Typical annual costs for sensors and maintenance are \$1500-2500 per station per year.
+Typical annual costs for sensors and maintenance at the major national networks are \$1500-2500 per station per year but these costs still can vary greatly depending on the kind of automated site.